-Organised around ongoing research by Leiden University's Faculty of Archaeology, this course will delve into recent excavation programmes in the Eastern Mediterranean and West Asia, and their historical and methodological roots.
+Organised around ongoing research by Leiden University’s Faculty of Archaeology, this course will combine a student-led research project using remote sensing imagery with lectures by teaching staff and guest lecturers that delve into recent archaeological investigation programmes in the Eastern Mediterranean and West Asia, and their historical and methodological roots.

-The course will provide an introduction to the aims and results of a series of modern field projects and will discuss the practicalities of their field research, such as data collection, selection of methodology, interpretation of the available archaeological record, and the preparation of publications.
+The guest lectures will provide an introduction to the aims and results of a series of modern field projects led by Faculty of Archaeology staff and will discuss the practicalities of their field research, such as data collection, selection of methodology, interpretation of the available archaeological record, and the preparation of publications.

 Attention will also be given to current debates around colonialism, identity and heritage threats in the archaeology of the Eastern Mediterranean and West Asia.

-Knowledge of the archaeology of the Eastern Mediterranean and West Asia and its historical roots, on the basis of the lectures, literature, assignments and discussions;
+Knowledge of the archaeology of the Eastern Mediterranean and West Asia and their historical roots, on the basis of the lectures, literature, assignments and discussions;

-Detailed insight into the aims and methodologies of a series of modern excavation projects in the Eastern Mediterranean and West Asia;
+Detailed insight into the aims and methodologies of a series of modern investigation projects in the Eastern Mediterranean and West Asia;

-Ability to critically assess the strengths and weaknesses of the field methodologies of these field projects, and to voice one’s well-argumented opinion;
+Ability to critically assess the strengths and weaknesses of the methodologies and aims of these investigation projects, and to voice one’s well-argumented opinion;

 Ability to present original research in an academic manner;